chrislarsen/docs/apis/README.md

 ## Shared API conventions and properties

-**Note:** these login API's must be called by the client browser via the proxy path you should have already configured.
+> :information_source: &nbsp;**Note:** these login API's must be called by the client browser via the proxy path you should have already configured.

 To initiate a login, ensure that the browser makes a GET request to one the API endpoints listed below.
 This can be done with a simple `<a href="...API...">`, or via a 302 redirection.